 Open Pollinated: Varieties that produce seeds that are "true", growing into nearly identical plants as the plant they were harvested from (if they are not cross pollinated).
 Unless a Botanical Interest variety is identified as a hybrid, it is open pollinated.

 Part Sun/Part Shade: 3 to 6 hours of sunlight.

 Parthenocarpic: The attribute of a variety producing fruit without fertilization.
 Cultivars produce seedless fruits when flowers are unpollinated, making them ideal for greenhouse production where pollinators may be excluded.
 When pollinated, these types produce seeded fruit.
 Often parthenocarpic types have a high percent of female flowers.

-Perennials: Varieties, both flowers and vegetables, that live for more than two years, usually just showing only leaf growth the first year, and flowers each year thereafter.
+Perennials: Varieties, both flowers and vegetables, that live for 3 or more years, usually just showing only leaf growth the first year, and flowers each year thereafter.